PhaserArray/PaycheckPlugin/README.md

 `command_created_zone_default` - String shown when a global zone is created. {0} is the location, {1} is the radius and {2} is the multiplier.
 `command_created_zone_paycheck` - String shown when a paycheck zone is created. {0} is the paycheck name, {1} is the location, {2} is the radius and {3} is the multiplier.
 `command_no_parse_paycheck_or_location` - String shown when a parameter could not be parsed as either a paycheck, node or coordinates. {0} is the input.
+`command_time_to_next_paycheck_minutes` - String shown when a player checks the amount of time until the next paycheck and there are more than 60 seconds left. {0} is the minutes left and {1} is the seconds left.
+`command_time_to_next_paycheck` - String shown when a player checks the amount of time until the next paycheck and there are les than 60 seconds left. {0} is the seconds left.